 This is the stage where most of the gamblers commit suicide.
 By the time they lost their properties, their friends and families, their careers, and everything that there is to lose, they become hopeless.

 Their families who were once there for them are now gone and fed up with the multiple lies that they have been subjected to.
 Losing their support system now, when they need help more than ever, leads to greater anxiety and even into depression.
-You can

 They turn to alcohol and drugs to ease the pain, worsening their state.
 Only until someone helps them get up and make them realize all their mistakes could they go to the recovery stage of gambling addiction.